Neutrino: Detection

-Antineutrinos were first detected in the 1950s near a nuclear reactor.
-Reines and Cowan used two targets containing a solution of cadmium chloride in water.
-Two scintillation detectors were placed next to the cadmium targets.
+The tank with cadmium would produce two signals for a neutrino detection, one from positron and one from the neutron.
+Both signals at the same time, combined with no signal from the second tank, was considered one neutrino.
+Counts in both tanks at the same time was considered a cosmic ray event.
+They measured about 36 valid neutrino events per hour.

 Antineutrinos with an energy above the threshold of 1.8 MeV caused charged current interactions with the protons in the water, an interaction usually known as inverse beta decay, producing positrons and neutrons.
 This is very much like decay, where energy is used to convert a proton into a neutron, a positron and an electron neutrino is emitted: